 CAMP TRUNK DELIVERY

-To view when your luggage will be picked up / dropped off by CTD, please click here.
+CLICK HERE view when your Morasha luggage will be picked up by CTD.

 PACKING LIST & DRESS CODE

 For your convenience, we have updated our recommended packing list for our campers.
-To print more copies of our packing list, please click here.
+To print more copies of our packing list, please click here and head to Page 7.
 Additionally, please be cognizant of our dress code when shopping for camp, which can be reviewed by clicking here.
 In addition to the items on the packing list, please note the following general pointers:

 1. Label EVERYTHING with your child’s name!